Lex Talionis Fraternitas: History

 The Lex Talionis Fraternitas was founded on September 29, 1969 by 35 students of the San Beda College of Law.

 Policarpio Martinez and six other founders were requested to write the draft of the fraternity's constitution and by-laws.
 After a brief debate, the founders approved the document and sealed it with a sprinkling of beer in the afternoon of September 28, 1969 at the members' favorite bar near San Beda.
 Martinez was also tasked to take custody of the document.

 One of the salient features of the constitution and by-laws was the Troika.
 It was decreed that the fraternity be ruled by a triumvirate of Grand Judexes.
 Miguel Soriano, Rizal Guerrero, and Jose Mendoza were unanimously elected and proclaimed as the first Grand Judexes of the Troika of the Lex Talionis Fraternitas.
 After a year, the triumvirate of Grand Judexes decided to scrap the constitution and by-laws.
 They also abolished the Troika for faster and easier manageability of the fraternity.
-Their decision was overwhelmingly endorsed by the members in a meeting that was called for the purpose.
-Since then, only a single Grand Judex is elected for a fixed term.
+Their decision was overwhelmingly endorsed by the members in a meeting called for the purpose.
+Since then, only a single Grand Judex has been elected for a fixed term.

 In 1974, a chapter in Davao City was founded by Joel Babista, Rodrigo Duterte, and Alberto Sipaco Jr. in Ateneo de Davao College of Law.
 The three are also known as the "Triumvirate."
-From then on, another Grand Judex was periodically elected by the members from the Ateneo de Davao College of law.
-The Grand Judex for the Ateneo de Davao chapter is coequal to that of the Grand Judex for the San Beda chapter.
+From then on, another Grand Judex was periodically elected by the members from the Ateneo de Davao College of Law.
+The Grand Judex of the Ateneo de Davao chapter is coequal to that of the Grand Judex of the San Beda chapter.
 Each Grand Judex exercises absolute authority over their respective chapters.

+In 1983, the Securities and Exchange Commission granted the incorporation of the fraternity.